mattbierner/code2020/_posts/2020-09-24-generate-lorem-ipsum-in-html-files.md

   standard: https://i.ytimg.com/vi/txf-PS96NHo/sddefault.jpg
 ---

-Just type lorem in #html to generate a paragraph of dummy text.
+Just type `lorem` in html to generate a paragraph of dummy text.

-Control how much text is generated with a number suffix, such as lorem10 to generate 10 words of dummy text
+Control how much text is generated with a number suffix, such as `lorem10` to generate 10 words of dummy text.

 You can also combine lorem with other Emmet abbreviations.